 Are you looking at security certifications?
 Certification in the areas of Cybersecurity, IT Security, and Computer Security do not have as many straight forward options in comparison to Windows or Linux certifications, or even cloud certifications with Microsoft Azure, Amazon AWS, or others.
 Those certification paths are quite straight forward, as you can find certifications offered by the appropriate vendors.
 However, Security certification is a bit more niche.
 While there are a few options for getting certified in Security, it can be a bit confusing to navigate the landscape of what it offered.
 This article lists out the available Security certifications available in the industry, and will help clarify any questions you have in regards to deciding which is the most appropriate for you.

-Top 15 Cybersecurity Certifications to Earn in 2021
+Top 15 Cybersecurity Certifications to Earn

 As you look to grow your career, there are many different cybersecurity or computer security certifications to consider in the industry.
 They all test and validate a slightly different set of objectives, and also are sought after a little differently by hiring managers who need to hire computer security professionals (think “professional hackers”) or even system administrators who know security more than most.